-The two reports that detail the monitoring of fish communities undertaken in the Kapuni Stream in November 2016 (nine sites) and June 2017 (seven sites).
-It should be noted that normally eleven sites are fished in the spring survey (November 2016) but sites 11 and 12 were not fished due to equipment failure.
-The area of streambed fished at each site in the Kapuni Stream was approximately 45 m2, while the tributaries were not fished in either survey.
+The two reports that detail the monitoring of fish communities undertaken in the Kapuni Stream in 4 October 2017 (11 sites) and April 2018 (seven sites).
+The total area of streambed fished in the Kapuni Stream was approximately 356 m, while the tributaries were not fished in either survey.